-The residential event invites up to 35 students get involved in daily activities with 3 nights stay at Newarke Point halls of residence.
+The Disability Team hosts a four-day residential event called New to DMU for autistic students in early September each year.
+The residential event invites up to 20 students to get involved in daily activities and stay in Newarke Point for 3 nights.
 Activities include grocery shopping and cooking an evening meal, an introduction to the library as well as free time in the city centre and involvement in social activities.

-We host this event every year.
-Each year is a lot of fun and feedback has been extremely positive supporting our views about its success:
+Each year is a lot of fun and feedback has been extremely positive:

 “The experience was a true pleasure and I could not thank DMU enough for the opportunity.
-The staff was truly lovely meeting Leanne and the staff from the disability team in personal before the big step up to university helped a lot so know I know when I am in need i know who to go to and I know they will help when they can...
 I am looking forward to studying in DMU and this event has kicked off my first year to a phenomenal start.”

 - Gary’s video is an encouraging account of self-discovery and self-confidence as well as the benefits about being open about having Asperger’s.